fredericd/jquery-koha-flipster/README.md

 }
 ```

-As you can see on the above example, `kohaFlipster` function accepts two parameters.
+As you can see on the above example, `kohaFlipster` function accepts several
-An optional third parameter is also available.
+parameters.

 - `css`: The URL to the Koha flipster CSS file.
 Alternatively, you can omit
   this parameter.
 In this case, you have to cut-and-paste the provied CSS file
   into yours.
 - `flipster`: An array of flipster to display.
-Each entry in this array has three parameters:
+Each entry in this array has
+  three parameters:
   - `bibs`: URL of the JSON file containing biblio records, described above.
   - `selector`: A jQuery selector to the div to be replaced by the flipster.
   - `flipster`: The jQuery Flipster parameters.
+- `suffle`: Covers have to be suffled?
 - `host`: The Koha OPAC Server host name.
 Optional.
-It may be necessary when the flipster
+It may be necessary when
-is integrated outside the Koha OPAC, for example in a CMS page.
+  the flipster is integrated outside the Koha OPAC, for example in a CMS page.

 License
 -------